Landscapers — National Directory (1,371 verified pros across 20 states)

 - Project pricing is easier to compare than open-ended hourly work unless the cleanup scope is genuinely unknown.

-Top 10 verified landscaper contractors statewide
+Top 10 verified landscaper contractors in Ohio

-Sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
+Our Ohio launch-state pros, sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
 Trust Score is not paid placement — read the methodology before hiring.
+For another state, use “Browse landscapers by state” above.

 Permit-pull leaderboard